getslash/slash/doc/tour.rst

 Slash collects warnings emitted throughout the session in the form of either *warning logs* or the *native warnings mechanism*.
 The warnings are recorded in the ``session.warnings`` (instance of :class:`.warnings.SessionWarnings`) component, and cause the ``warning_added`` hook to be fired.

+.. note:: By default all native warnings are captured.
+In cases where you want to silence specific warnings, you can use the :func:`slash.ignore_warnings` function to handle them.

 Storing Additional Test Details
 -------------------------------